bcw222/chromium-website/site/developers/how-tos/api-keys/index.md

             (you can just
             [subscribe](https://groups.google.com/a/chromium.org/forum/?fromgroups#!forum/chromium-dev)
-            to chromium-dev and choose not to receive mail). *Note: the APIs below are only visible to people subscribed to that group.*
+            to chromium-dev and choose not to receive mail). *Note: the APIs below are only visible to people subscribed to that group.
+Also note that you cannot use a partner domain (PD) account to join chromium-dev, you can use a Google account associated with your corporate account or another Google account.*
 2. Make sure you are logged in with the Google account associated with the email address that you used to subscribe to chromium-dev.
 3. Go to <https://cloud.google.com/console>